-Roasted Butternut Squash and Brussel Sprout Salad
+Roasted Butternut Squash and Brussels Sprouts Salad

 Another option is to add your favorite protein for a quick and healthy sheet pan meal.
 Plus, leftovers are always good for breakfast with a fried egg too.
 No matter how you serve it, this recipe is a mealtime win!